Ibandronic acid is a type of

-It is a treatment to try to prevent bone problems in people whose cancer has weakened the bone.
-It is most commonly used to treat breast cancer that has spread to the bone (secondary breast cancer).
+It is a treatment to help prevent breaks in the bones (fractures) in people with cancer affecting the bone.
+You might have it to treat breast cancer that has spread to the bone (secondary breast cancer).

 You might also have ibandronic acid to treat high levels of calcium in the blood (hypercalcaemia) caused by secondary bone cancer.

 How ibandronic acid works

 Ibandronic acid strengthens the bone and stops the bone from breaking down.

 You can have ibandronic acid into your bloodstream (intravenously) or as a tablet.